Hoverbear/rust-education-paper/paper.md

 * Does lock `L` protect `V`?

 This short paper demonstrates precisely how Rust addresses these potential bugs in a clear, clean, safe and robust manner.
-After introducing Rust (Section 2), we will discuss how Rust approaches and helps solve to these common bug categories.
+After introducing Rust (Section 2), we discuss how Rust approaches and helps solve to these common bug categories.
 In Rust, routines with the potential for failure carry it explicitly in their function signature (Section 3), RAII is used to ensure allocations are followed by frees (Section 4), security checks can be required by the type system or through marker traits for 'tainted' data (Section 5), powerful move semantics eliminate use-after-free errors (Section 6), and locks inherently protect data, not code (Section 7).
 We also discuss the goals of "Safety" Rust (Section 8) state of tooling (Section 9), community (Section 9), and research (Section 10) in Rust.

 # Introducing Rust